 Sound intensity is measured in units called decibels (dBA).
 The hearing threshold of the human ear is 0 decibels, yet the average person can hear sounds as low as 10 decibels, such as a leaf falling from a tree.
 While we are able to hear sound above 140 decibels, this level is painful to our ears.

 Any sound at 85 dBA or higher can cause ear damage.
 The longer you’re exposed to this level, the more it can damage your hearing.
 Extended exposure to noises at 85 dBA or higher can lead to permanent damage, or worse, hearing loss.
-Construction workers are at high risk because the equipment they use regularly is well above the 85 dBA level.
+Construction workers are at high risk because the equipment they use regularly, like forklifts and bulldozers, is well above the 85 dBA level.

 Construction workers are exposed to painfully loud equipment for prolonged periods of time.
 Although 51% of construction workers are exposed to hazardous noise, 31% report not wearing any hearing protection.
 Permanent hearing loss can never be repaired, so it’s important to be educated on the noise levels that cause ear damage.
 Take precautions and prevent hearing damage whenever possible.